Nefsen402/destam-dom/doc.md

  - booleans (will be rendered as the string true/false)
  - `null`
  - JSX or `html` tagged template literals
+ - Custom components (they will be given an empty property list)

 ## html
 `html()` is meant to be used with tagged template literals and provides an easy and build-free way to start creating complex dom structures in javascript.
 Note that for cases like the `br` element, you will have to close those manually.